jewel/clearskies/protocol/core.md

 Access Levels
 -------------

-The protocol supports peers of three types:
+The core protocol supports peers of two types:

 1. Read-write.
 These peers can change or delete any file, and create new files.

 2. Read-only.
 These peers can read all files, but cannot change them.

-3. Untrusted.
-These peers receive the files encrypted.
-This is intended for backups, but could also be used by a service provider to provide cloud services.

-A share can have any number of all three peer types.
+A share can have any number of all the peer types.

 All peers can spread data to any other peers.
-Said another way, a read-only peer does not need to get the data directly from a read-write peer, but can receive it from another read-only peer or even an untrusted peer.
+Said another way, a read-only peer does not need to get the data directly from a read-write peer, but can receive it from another read-only peer.
 Digital signatures are used to ensure that there is no foul play.

+Note: The "untrusted" extension adds supports for a third type of peer, an untrusted peer.
+This is a peer that only receives encrypted copies of the files.

 Cryptographic Keys